freeCodeCamp/freeCodeCamp/guide/english/electron/index.md

 ## Electron - Build Cross Platform Desktop Apps with JavaScript, HTML, and CSS

 Electron lets you build cross-platform desktop apps using web technology.
-You can build desktop apps for Windows, Mac, and most common flavors of Linux.
+You can build desktop apps for Windows, Mac and most common flavors of Linux.

 ### What is Electron, exactly?